openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

 - I2C connection (uses 2 of the 6 digital IO's)
 - RaspberryPi running the OpenEnergyMonitor emonSD image

+### Tested MBUS meters:

+- SDM120-MBUS electricity meter
+- Qalcosonic E3 heat meter
+- Sontex 531 (e.g part of Superstatic 440 range of heat meters)

+Should also work with Kamstrup 402, Sharky 775 (See [forum post on Sharky 775](https://community.openenergymonitor.org/t/newbie-hardware-question/16242/31)).
+Testing required to confirm that these meters continue to work with the latest MBUS reader software.

 ### Connection diagram

 ![images/connection_diagram.jpg](images/connection_diagram.jpg)